-For nearly four decades, Van Ness Feldman professionals have been involved in every major debate on energy policy and environmental policy.
+For over four decades, Van Ness Feldman professionals have been involved in every major debate on energy policy and environmental policy.
 The founders’ vision was to provide a unique approach to legal and public policy practice—one based on substantive knowledge and deep experience with the subject matter, and not just on “insider” access to regulatory agencies and legislators.
 Van Ness Feldman has not wavered from this vision, and today has over 100 attorneys and policy professionals engaged in some of the most dynamic and ground-breaking policy matters affecting our nation.

 Clients, including leading energy and industrial companies, financial institutions and investment funds, municipalities, trade associations, and coalitions, rely on the firm for its substantive knowledge, strategic policy guidance, and legislative advocacy on cutting-edge matters.
 The firm is also active in helping clients secure federal financial support, either through appropriations or other funding vehicles.
 Confirming the firm’s unique value proposition, U.S. News/Best Lawyers placed the firm in its top tier for Washington, D.C.
 Government Relations practices.